jayadhav07/Javascript-Mastery/Day15-Events-Delegation/README.md

 ## 📖 Topics

 - addEventListener
-- Event bubbling, delegation,capturing, event.target, event.currentTarget, propgation,
+- Event bubbling, delegation,capturing, event.target, event.currentTarget, propgation, currying
 - Hot to stop capturing and bubbling

 => when and in which derection the event will be executed is known as event propagation